zhangxiuling111/meeting-record/README.md

 #### Our methodologies

-Manual analysis of a given protocol is always used.
+Manual inspection and pen-and-paper analysis of a given protocol is always used.
 We also intend to apply model checking (such as in the tool SPIN http://spinroot.com/) to verify invariants and properties specified in temporal logics.

 #### Other related interesting works

-To continue ...
+Time-out setting and randomness are weapons against nondeterminism and aysnchrony.
+We plan to investigate the effectiveness of these factors used in consensus protocol design.